Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 It’s September sixth here in Southern California and I might have just made a terrible decision to head to Las Vegas at the tail end of a heatwave.
-It was one hundred and thirteen miserable degrees as we approached sin city and the low-carb margaritas and culinary delights were calling my name.
+It was one hundred and thirteen miserable degrees as we approached Sin City and the low-carb margaritas and culinary delights were calling my name.
 As well as a day spa or two.
 Ice sauna?
 Yes, please.
 When it’s way too hot outside to even walk on the strip, the ice sauna at Imperial Health Spa is calling my name for sure.
 Are you looking for Las Vegas fitness, food and wholesome options this fall?
 You might be on holiday in the neon capital of the world but you can find lots of neon (Veggie) choices in wholesome restaurants all over the Las Vegas metropolis if you know where to look.

 It’s okay to do some core cardio and balance in the Bellagio after a healthy lunch in Las Vegas.

-On this recent jaunt to Las Vegas we were prepared for a warmers-than-usual early fall trip and were hell-bent on not catching any major illnesses this time around.
+On this recent jaunt to Las Vegas, we were prepared for a warmer-than-usual early fall trip and were hell-bent on not catching any major illnesses this time around.
 We might have been road tripping to Sin City but we had some very active activities like golf, hiking and thrift store binging planned.
 But come on, it is Las Vegas after all and you can’t be wholesome all the time; Here in the fall of 2022, the only thing I would be catching was a buzz as I lounged by the pool with a pina colada and a good book in my hand.

 Las Vegas fitness